viktoriamahrberg/supercazzola/README.md

 ## Scope

-To achieve the user & business goals, the following features will be included in this project:
+To achieve the user and business goals, the following features will be included in this project:

 - Responsive navbar
 - Landing page with About Us section and links to relevant pages such Shop and Contact